TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Typo3ApiOverview/UsingTheSystemRegistry/TheRegistryApi/Index.rst

    Method
          set

    Parameters
          **$namespace** : namespace in which to set the value

          **$key** : the key of the value to set

          **$value** : the value to store

    Description
          Represents an entry's namespace.
-In general the namespace is an extension key starting with “tx\_”, a user script's prefix “user\_”, or “core” for entries that belong to the core.
+In general the namespace is an extension key starting with "tx\_", a user script's prefix "user\_", or "core" for entries that belong to the core.

 .. container:: table-row

    Method
          get

    Parameters
          **$namespace** : namespace to get the value from

          **$key** : the key of the value to retrieve

          **$defaultValue** : a default value if the key was not found in the given namespace

    Description
          Used to get a value from the registry.